 Auto and Motorcycle Accidents

-Wisconsin Auto and Motorcycle Accidents and Injury Claims
+Wisconsin Auto and Motorcycle Accidents and Personal Injury Claims

 Work with a Milwaukee personal injury lawyer who gets results

-Personal injury attorney Michael Hayes develops a specific plan for each client who is injured in an auto or motorcycle accident.
+Milwaukee personal injury lawyer Michael Hayes develops a specific plan for each client who is injured in an auto or motorcycle accident.
 He seeks settlements through negotiation, mediation, and arbitration.
 If these efforts do not result in a satisfactory offer of compensation, he litigates your personal injury case in court.

 What to Do If You Have an Accident